cantaloupe-project/cantaloupe/README.md

 ## What It Doesn't Do

 * Caching.
-The current thinking is that this would add be made redundant by a caching HTTP proxy, which can do a better job anyway.
+The current thinking is that this would be made redundant by a caching HTTP proxy, which can do a better job anyway.
 * Write log files.
 This may come in a future version.
 In the meantime, log messages go to standard output.